This blog may contain affiliate links. Read our disclosure policy for more info.

 You need a National Parks Pass

 Consolation Lakes Trail is within Banff National Park so you do need a parks pass.
 This can be purchased online or at the entrance to Banff National Park on the highway.
-These passes cost $10.50 CAD per person per day.
+These passes cost $10.50 CAD per person per day or $21 CAD for an entire family/group.

 Parks Canada Pass Quick Info